 |

-Yes, ginger farming is a profitable venture for farmers as it provides higher yields and better income to the farmers.
+Yes, ginger farming is a profitable venture for farmers as it provides higher yields and better income for farmers.

-Ginger usually takes 8 to 9 months to grow after planting depending upon the varieties.
+Ginger usually takes 8 to 9 months to grow after planting depending on the variety.

-Around 6 to 10 tonnes ginger can be grown in 1 acre which depends upon the ginger varieties.
+Around 6 to 10 tons of ginger can be grown in 1 acre which depends upon the ginger varieties.

 The best fertilizer dose for ginger is NPK in 75:50:50 kg/ha ratio.